stanekTM/TX_nRF24_2ch_OLED/README.md

 # RC transmitter for cars, boats and tanks
-Simple surface 2 channel RC transmitter for cars, boats and tanks.
+Simple surface 2 channel RC transmitter.
 The hardware includes nRF24L01+ transceiver and ATmega328P processor with an OLED screen.
 The code is written for Arduino and contains only the necessary functions of modern transmitters, where only the steering and throttle channel is enough without unnecessary functions.